About Us

 A graduate of the Ohio State University with a Bachelor of Science in Clinical Pharmacy, Marc received his Master of Business Administration from the University of Texas at Austin.

-Sam has been involved in funding and development of early stage life science and technology companies for over three decades.
+Sam has been involved in funding and development of early-stage life science and technology companies for over three decades.
 He has been extensively involved in supporting life science and technology commercialization and has held a variety of roles with the Kansas Technology Enterprise Corporation (KTEC).
 KTEC is now managed by the Kansas Board of Regents through the Kansas Epscore program, and Sam continues to serve on the advisory committee.
-In addition, Sam has held leadership roles with the Kansas University Center for Research, and is currently a member of the Board of Trustees.
+In addition, Sam has held leadership roles with the Kansas University Center for Research and is currently a member of the Board of Trustees.
 Sam is also President of TerraMetrics Agriculture, Inc., a satellite remote sensing company with several applications in the agriculture industry.

 Upon earning a Master of Business Administration, Sam entered the banking business and served with several organizations beginning with First National Bank of Topeka.
 He returned home to join First National Bank of Lawrence and eventually Douglas County Bank.
-He left Douglas County Bank to establish his own investment group and also was one of the founders of University National Bank where he still serves on the board of directors.
+He left Douglas County Bank to establish his own investment group and was one of the founders of University National Bank where he still serves on the board of directors.

 Matthew serves on the boards of CritiTech, CritiTech Particle Engineering Solutions, and NanOlogy.
 He also serves on the board of Truity Credit Union, founded in 1939, that now serves over 69,000 members and manages more than $800 million in assets.
 Phillips 66, Conoco Phillips, and Tyson Foods are among the many Select Employee Groups served by Truity.